japila-books/spark-sql-internals/docs/physical-operators/FileSourceScanExec.md

 * <<metadataTime, metadataTime>> metric with the time spent in the <<selectedPartitions, selectedPartitions>>

-In the end, `updateDriverMetrics` requests the `SQLMetrics` object to link:spark-sql-SQLMetric.adoc#postDriverMetricUpdates[posts the metric updates].
+In the end, `updateDriverMetrics` requests the `SQLMetrics` object to spark-sql-SQLMetric.md#postDriverMetricUpdates[posts the metric updates].

 NOTE: `updateDriverMetrics` is used exclusively when `FileSourceScanExec` physical operator is requested for the <<inputRDD, input RDD>> (the very first time).